Mango Chicken Kabobs have a tropical flair with mango and pineapple! Make the marinade with coconut milk, pineapple juice, and ginger.

 How do you cut peppers and onions for kabobs?

-When the chicken is ready, it is time to assemble the kabobs.
+When the chicken is ready, it is time to assemble the kebabs.
 Alternate with pieces of fruit, veggies, and chicken until the skewer is full.

-After assembling all of the kabobs, its time for grilling!
+After assembling all of the skewers, it’s time for grilling!
 After preheating the grill to medium-high heat, grease the grates to prevent the kabobs from sticking.

-Line the mango chicken kabobs up on the grill and cook over medium-high heat, turning occasionally until the chicken is fully cooked.
+Line the mango chicken skewers up on the grill and cook over medium-high heat, turning occasionally until the chicken is fully cooked.

 The best thing about mango chicken kabobs is that you get the meat, fruit, and veggies all on one stick!
-If you want to serve the chicken kabobs over something, they would be delicious over rice, noodles, spaghetti squash or even on a salad.
+If you want to serve the chicken kabobs over something, they would be delicious over coconut rice, cilantro lime cauliflower rice, noodles, spaghetti squash, or a bed of lettuce.

 Interested In More Kabob Recipes?
 Try These Next: